MarkMagdyShawky/Book-Nest/README.md

 **BookNest** is an elegant and high-performance mobile application built with Flutter, designed to provide users with seamless access to free book previews via the ***Google Books API***.
 The app delivers a smooth animations for a dynamic UI.

-BookNest emphasizes an intuitive user journey by offering a splash screen, home page featuring the latest and most popular books, detailed book pages, and an advanced search functionality.
+BookNest emphasizes an intuitive user journey by offering a splash screen, home page featuring the new released books, detailed book pages, and an advanced search functionality.
 The application is structured using the **MVVM** design pattern, leveraging **Bloc Cubit** for state management to ensure scalability and maintainability.

 ---